 techniques as well as strategies to improve study skills, writing, and reading, while teaching content areas.
 Students analyze text and electronic reading materials used in content areas.
 Forty-five hours of experience in an assigned public school observation at the fifth or sixth grade level will be assigned observations in the seventh through 12th grade levels.
 Students

 with no fifth or sixth grade observation must complete their exploratory at the fifth or sixth grade level.
 This course can be taken with exploratory for 4 credits and for 3 credits without exploratory.
 Students seeking a Reading K-12 minor may take this course for 3 credits, all others must take it for 4 credits.
 Prerequisite: ED/PSY 229 and acceptance or provisional acceptance into the teacher education program.
 Fall semester.

 ED 320 Art Education in the Elementary School 2 Cr

-establish an appropriate art curriculum.
+art curriculum.
 Spring semester.

 ED 323 Teaching the Communication Arts I 2 Cr

 Students focus on the development, curriculum, instruction, and assessment of writing, speaking, listening, viewing, and thinking.
 Methods, materials, techniques, and strategies for teaching all of the communication arts are presented and discussed.
 Prerequisite: ED/PSY 229, concurrent enrollment in ED 325, and acceptance or provisional acceptance into the

 ED 324 Diagnostic-Based Interventions in Literacy Instruction 2 Cr

 This course is designed to prepare the classroom teacher to assess children’s reading levels and provide instruction for the corrective and remedial reader using appropriate methods.
 Students are required to complete a clinical experience.
 Prerequisite: A grade of “C” or better in ED 325 or ED 318.
 Spring semester.